 Use Cases of Indoor Maps

-We’re seeing a lot of companies launching digital initiatives by implementing indoor mapping software.
+In addition, we’re seeing a lot of companies launching digital initiatives by implementing indoor mapping software.
 Indoor maps can be used for a broad variety of purposes, including:

 - Asset Tracking